 Your robot MUST do a 360 degree turn before contacting another robot.

 Tips For students

 Tip: The stronger your robot, the better it will survive collisions.
 You won't win if your wheels or motors fall off!
 Tip: Add a third motor to create a weapon.

 Grading option: Often battles depend on a bit of luck, so instead of a knock-out competition it is good to reward kids who are brave enough to battle as soon as they are ready.
 Get a copy of this Google Sheet to keep track of wins, losses and draws.
 Students get 1 point for a loss, 2 points for a draw, 3 points for a win.
 As with all my sheets, you need to go to FILE and MAKE A COPY.
 Then only fill in the yellow cells.

-It's helpful to put a two minute limit on battles.
+It's helpful to put a one minute limit on battles.

 Additional Equipment needed.
 Sumo wrestling arena.
 You'll have to make one of these yourself.
 I just got a large square of chipboard (or MDF) and drew a circle with a pencil and string, (string the length of radius).
 I then cut the circle with a jig-saw.
 Ideal size is about 120 cm diameter.
 The outer white ring should be about 10cm.
 Sounds like a lot of work?
 The one I made has been with me for 10 years!

 Here is a video I made during one of my own class sumo challenges.